 1) The Most Productive Copywriters Have a Serious Commitment to Self-Care.

 Have you ever sat down to write something when you are feeling hungover, tired, or overly stressed out by a hectic lifestyle?
 Chances are that you wouldn’t be able to get many words on paper (or your screen).
-One of the most valuable habits that dedicated and productive copywriters have is a commitment to self-care.
+One of the most valuable habits that dedicated and productive copywriters have are committed to self-care.

-In fact, the NHS encourages the British population to “choose self-care for life”, as they believe that it can greatly enhance an individual’s quality of life at work and at home.
+The NHS encourages the British population to “choose self-care for life”, as they believe that it can greatly enhance an individual’s quality of life at work and home.
 Read more on that [here].

 Self-care is not just about wearing a moisturizing face mask every evening and cutting yourself off from all the stresses of the world.
 It’s about ensuring that you eat healthy, slot a bit of light exercise a few times a week, and most importantly; get enough sleep.